benschaf/waste-schedule/README.md

 [GitHub Issues](https://github.com/benschaf/waste-schedule/issues) served as an another Agile tool.

 Github issues was mainly used to track bugs and smaller feature requests that weren't big enough to be considered a user story.
-They also contain the user stories which means that filtering is key to keep the overview.
+They also contain the user stories which means that filtering is key to keep an overview over the issues.

 - [Open Issues](https://github.com/benschaf/waste-schedule/issues) [![GitHub issues](https://img.shields.io/github/issues/benschaf/waste-schedule)](https://github.com/benschaf/waste-schedule/issues)